Samsonk92/Samsonk92.github.io/README.md

 **Recommendations**
 “Student performance peaks at moderate study levels, suggesting that optimal study habits not excessive hours drive better academic outcomes.”
 “The analysis reveals diminishing returns beyond 26 study hours per week, highlighting the importance of optimised study patterns rather than excessive workload.”
 Encourage effective study strategies, not just longer hours
 Promote balanced schedules (study + rest)
-3. **Attendance VS Performance: How Attendance affect students performance**
+3. **Attendance VS Performance:
-  Answers
+How Attendance affect students performance**
 a.66% of students who passed had good attendance
 b.Only 34% of students did not pass, which is significantly lower
 c.This indicates that higher attendance is associated with better academic performance